maxonfjvipon/phtml/README.md

 )->asString();
 ```

-will render you this html:
+will render to you this html:
 ```html
 <!DOCTYPE html>
 <html>